Agentic trade for things that have to be real

 The record outlives the trade.

 A cairn is built one stone at a time.
-Every trade leaves a permanent record — the images, the evidence, the provenance, the custody — and it doesn't vanish when the deal closes.
+Every trade leaves a record: the images, the evidence, the provenance, the custody.
+It doesn't vanish when the deal closes.
 It accretes.
+A bad trade stays answerable for as long as it does.

 Yours

-The record attaches to your wallet, not to Cairn.
-Your collection becomes a verifiable history you own and carry.
-Vintage cards today — anything that has to be real next.
+The record anchors to your wallet, not to Cairn.
+Your collection becomes a history you own and carry, trade to trade.
+Trading cards today.
+Anything that has to be real, next.

-Cairn is a protocol, not a walled garden.
-Evidence can come from anywhere, and the record is free to read — like any open API.
-Bring your history in; take your data out.
-Nothing is locked in.
+Cairn is designed as an open protocol, not a walled garden: evidence can come from anywhere, and the record is free to read.
+Bring your history in, take it out.
+By design, not by permission.

 Is the card authentic?
 Is the grade right?
 Who's at fault?
-A protocol can't answer those — so Cairn doesn't pretend to.
-It opens a market of ways to establish trust — human and machine — competing on price, turnaround, and a calibration record you can see: a shop in hand, an AI grade, an LLM ruling, a specialist, or simply the seller you already trust.
-Your agent maps them to your cost for this trade; you approve.
+A protocol can't answer those, so Cairn doesn't pretend to.
+It opens a market of ways to establish trust instead, human and machine, competing on price, turnaround, and a calibration record you can see: a shop in hand, an AI grade, an LLM ruling, a specialist, or the seller you already trust.
+Your agent maps them to your cost for this trade.
+You approve.

 Verifiers

-Inspect, grade, and vouch — each for a stated scope, never a blanket "it's real" — by a shop in hand or a model in seconds.
-A shop in Osaka can vouch for a card for a buyer in Ohio — the one gap no protocol crosses.
+Inspect, grade, and vouch, each for a stated scope, never a blanket "it's real."
+A shop in Osaka can put its standing behind a read for a buyer in Ohio.
+A witness, not proof: the one gap no protocol crosses.

 Arbiters

 Rule on a dispute from the record.
-A free LLM baseline sits at the floor; a human expert is one tier up, when the value justifies it.
+An LLM baseline sits at the floor; a human expert is one tier up, when the value justifies it.

-For shops and specialists, it's a new income stream — paid for expertise, not just inventory.
-Every call is on the record, and a wrong one costs their standing.
+For shops and specialists, that is a new income stream: paid for expertise, not just inventory.
+Every call lands on the record.
+A wrong one costs their standing.
+The judgment market is designed, not yet open.
+Today's pilot runs on the locked record alone.

 The honest part